Dor-Hai/tv-bland/README.md

 # TV Bland

-TV Show and web series database.
+A Web App that displays Today's TV shows and web series.
 Built with React.js

 ## Introduction

 A Web App that fetches Today's TV Shows and Info for each Show from [TV Maze API](https://www.tvmaze.com/api).
+Made as a developer challenge for 'Zarzilla'.

 ## Available Scripts